emo-eth/deterministic-proxy-factory/README.md

 ## Testing

-The library includes a set of fixtures for setting up the factory in your test environment.
+The library includes a fixture for setting up the factory in your test environment.

 ```solidity
 /// SPDX-License-Identifier: MIT